Cobham to buy U.S. firm Aeroflex for $920 million

-LONDON British aerospace and defence supplier Cobham is buying U.S. communications equipment maker Aeroflex Holding Corp for $920 million (546.1 million pounds) , continuing its quest for commercial customers as its main defence clients cut spending.
+LONDON British aerospace and defence supplier Cobham (COB.L) is buying U.S. communications equipment maker Aeroflex Holding Corp ARX.N for $920 million, continuing its quest for commercial customers as its main defence clients cut spending.

 Cobham said on Tuesday the deal, the biggest in its 80-year history, had seen it agree to pay $10.50 per share in cash for New-York based Aeroflex, which makes components and systems used in broadband and wireless communications.